hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 The introduction of the Threshold Signature Scheme (TSS) requires a new mechanism for managing node participation in consensus and block signing.
-The Roster, an immutable subset of the address book, will provide this mechanism, ensuring efficient and secure key management for TSS operations.
+The Roster, an immutable subset of the address book, will provide the data structure and API for this mechanism.
 This proposal provides a specification for the behavior of rosters starting from their creation from the Address Book to their terminal state within the TSS specification.
 A roster reaches a terminal state when it is either adopted by the platform or replaced by a new roster.

-The app will maintain a version of the Address Book as a dynamic list that reflects the desired future state of the network's nodes.
+The Hedera app will maintain a version of the Address Book as a dynamic list that reflects the desired future state of the network's nodes.
 This dynamic list of Addresses will be continuously updated by HAPI transactions, such as those that create, update, or delete nodes.
-At some point when the app decides to adopt a new address book, it will create something called a `Roster` with information from the Address Book and pass it to the app.
+At some point when the app decides to adopt a new address book, it will create a `Roster` object with information from the Address Book and pass it to the platform.

-This proposal specifies that a Roster will be created from the CAB by the Hedera app and passed to the platform code.
 The mechanism for doing so is detailed below.

-### Requirements
+## Requirements

-- Immutability: Rosters must be immutable to protect the integrity of its computed hash.
+- Immutability: The hash of rosters will be a critical piece of data.
+Rosters must be immutable to protect the integrity of its computed hash.
 - Efficient Storage: Roster data should be stored efficiently in the state to minimize overhead and unnecessary data copying.
-- Clear API: A well-defined API should be provided for the app to create and submit candidate rosters, and for the platform to manage the lifecycle of submitted rosters.
+- Clear API: A well-defined API should be provided for the app to create and submit candidate rosters to the platform, and for the platform to manage the lifecycle of submitted rosters.
-- Components update: Platform components that currently rely on the use of the Address book (such as Reconnect, Network, Event Validation etc.) must be adapted to use rosters instead.
+- Components update: Platform components that currently rely on the use of the Address book (such as Reconnect, Network, Event Validation etc.) must be adapted to use the new `Roster` object instead.
-- Address book paradigm discontinued within the platform codebase, only use rosters instead
+- Address book paradigm discontinued within the platform codebase in favor of `Roster`s

-### Architecture
+## Architecture

 ###### Roster Lifecycle

 ![](TSS%20Roster%20Lifecycle.drawio.svg)

-### Data Structure

-###### Roster Public API
+### Roster Public API

 A new method will be added to the platform state to allow the App to submit a Candidate Roster to the platform: